-Before we discuss the contributions of this paper, we provide a succinct summary of the current machine learning literature on non-linear quantile and Value-at-Risk (VaR) estimation, but we note that the majority of this work, was not available during the writing of this paper.
-Keilbar and Wang (2022) use neural networks to estimate a non-linear conditional VaR model introduced by Tobias and Brunnermeier (2016) and find that, it gives significant gains in modelling systemic risk.
-In addition, Tambwekar, Maiya, Dhavala, and Saha (2022) estimate a non-linear binary quantile regression and develop confidence scores to assess the reliability of prediction.
-Padilla, Tansey, and Chen (2022) examine the performance of a quantile neural network using the Rectified Linear Unit (ReLU) as activation function and show that it has superior statistical performance relative to other quantile regression methods.
-Chen, Liu, Ma, and Zhang (2020) propose a unified non-linear framework, based on feed-forward neural networks, that allows the estimation of treatment effects, for which they establish consistency and asymptotic normality.
+Before we discuss the contributions of this article, we provide a succinct summary of the current ML literature on non-linear quantile and value-at-risk (VaR) estimation, but we note that the majority of this work, was not available during the writing of this article.
+Keilbar and Wang (2022) use neural networks to estimate a non-linear conditional VaR model introduced by Tobias and Brunnermeier (2016) and find that, it gives significant gains in modeling systemic risk.
+In addition, Tambwekar et al. (2022) estimate a non-linear binary quantile regression and develop confidence scores to assess the reliability of prediction.
+Padilla, Tansey, and Chen (2022) examine the performance of a quantile neural network using the rectified linear unit (ReLU) as activation function and show that it has superior statistical performance relative to other quantile regression methods.
+Chen et al. (2020) propose a unified non-linear framework, based on feed-forward neural networks, that allows the estimation of treatment effects, for which they establish consistency and asymptotic normality.
 Their framework includes the quantile estimator and allows for high-dimensional covariates.
-ML based estimators for quantiles have been proposed in other fields, see e.g. Meinshausen (2006), where quantile random forests are introduced, and Zhang, Quan, and Srinivasan (2018) that propose a quantile neural network estimator.
+ML-based estimators for quantiles have been proposed in other fields, see for example, Meinshausen (2006), where quantile random forests are introduced, and Zhang, Quan, and Srinivasan (2019) that propose a quantile neural network estimator.